SCREENING & TOOLKITS FOR CLINICIANS

 FOR LESS IMMEDIATE NEEDS

-- The Substance Abuse and Mental Health Services Administration (SAMSA) also has ample resources for finding treatment and services for alcohol, drug, or mental health problems.
+The Substance Abuse and Mental Health Services Administration (SAMHSA) has ample resources for finding treatment and services for alcohol, drug, or mental health problems.
+Click here to Find Help at SAMSA.